Megamastax: Description

-Although Megamastax can be safely considered a sarcopterygian (lobe-finned fish) due to having cosmine on its jaws, coronoid plates, a prearticular bone, and a biconcave glenoid, it is unique among early jawed fish for its jaw and teeth structure.
+Although Megamastax resembles sarcopterygians (lobe-finned fish) in having cosmine on its jaws, coronoid plates, a prearticular bone, and a biconcave glenoid, it is unique among early jawed fish for its jaw and teeth structure.
 Although most early osteichthyans have only one row of sharp marginal teeth along the edge of the jaw, Megamastax has two rows of small marginal teeth.
-In addition, Megamastax uniquely has a row of large, blunt teeth fused to four coronoid bones on the inside edge of each mandible.
+While the original description concludedMegamastax uniquely had a row of large, blunt teeth fused to four coronoid bones on the inside edge of each mandible, it now appears that those features were really blunt attachment bases supporting tooth plates.
 Similar genera such as Psarolepis and Guiyu have sharp fangs on their five coronoids while poroplepiformes and tetrapodomorphs have tusk-like teeth and three coronoids.

 Using the body plans of Devonian osteichthyans as a guide, it can be estimated that the mandibles of Megamastax occupy between a fifth and a seventh of the total body length.
 If this is true, then IVPP V18499.1 had a length of .65–.9 m and IVPP V18499.2 had a length of .87–1.22 m.
 Given these large estimates, Megamastax was the largest known Silurian vertebrate.